-Treatment and Prevention of Dengue Fever
+Treatment of Dengue Hemorrhagic Fever:

-The treatment of the dengue fever largely depends on the wide array of symptoms it projects.
+The treatment of dengue fever largely depends on the wide array of symptoms it projects.
 Therefore they are more focused on alleviating the symptoms rather than curing the disease.

 The use of non-steroid anti-inflammatory drugs (NSAIDs) can increase the risk of internal bleeding and therefore, other painkillers prescribed by the doctors can help in the alleviation of pain during the phases of fever.

 During dengue fever, fever and recurrent vomiting can cause spells of dehydration in the body.
 Therefore, keeping yourself hydrated (preferably using bottled water) can help in replacing the lost minerals and fluids from the bloodstream.

 Intravenous Fluid Supplements:

 Due to the consistent loss of fluids through vomiting and fluid leaks from the blood vessels, the patients suffering from the most severe form of dengue are unable to intake fluids orally.
 Therefore require IV drips to restore the osmotic balance within their blood vessels.